 As Indalo Transport is based in Spain as well as the UK, we often get asked various things by our clients regarding the processes involved here.
 As we have been in Spain for a combined 70 years and have done a lot of things for ourselves, we are more than willing to pass on our own experiences.

-As always, we must point out that we are not legal experts so it is always best to seek professional legal advice, as everybody has different circumstances and requirements.
+As always, we must point out that we are not legal experts, so it is always best to seek professional legal advice, as everybody has different circumstances and requirements.

 So, what is an N I E ?

-Before you are able to buy a property in Spain, or legally obtain a rental agreement, purchase a car or enter into any sort of contract you will need to get an NIE number (Número de Identificación de Extranjero).
+Before you are able to buy a property in Spain, or legally obtain a rental agreement, purchase a car or enter into any sort of contract, you will need to get an NIE number (Número de Identificación de Extranjero).
 This number is the identification number in Spain for everyone who is not a Spanish citizen.
 Life is pretty much impossible without one.
-You will need it get connected to utilities, obtain a mobile sim card, and most importantly for the Spanish state – for instance to pay tax and register on the health system.
+You will need it to get connected to utilities, obtain a mobile sim card, and most importantly for the Spanish state – for instance to pay tax and register on the health system.

 There are two main ways to get issued with an NIE Number and certificate.
 You can either do it from the UK before you come to Spain, or you can do it once you arrive.
 I’ll explain how both process work.